-iv.
+Page 67 of Twyford and Ruscombe through the Ages (2017) by Audrey Curtis iv.
 Penn's Garden, Stanlake Lane: This house is named after William Penn, (founder of Pennsylvania, who lived in Ruscombe Manor House from 1710 to 1718, Ruscombe Manor House was demolished in 1830).
 This large, detached house is set in the middle of a large plot in the Greenbelt and within Ruscombe Conservation area, which is situated in one corner of a crossroads and borders Stanlake Lane and Waltham Road.
-Criteria applicable: R, AV, HA, LS & SCV.

-v.
+Forms part of the "tightly knit cottages which cluster around the church (and) are built in the traditional soft orange/red bricks and plain clay tiles."
+Ruscombe Conservation Area leaflet, 1994 v.
 Ruscombe Lodge, Southbury Lane; Ruscombe & Twyford's former vicarage, built in 1868.
 This is a large, detached house set in the Ruscombe Conservation Area and Greenbelt.
 The house features segmented arch windows and pointed arch porchway to the front door.
+Forms part of the "tightly knit cottages which cluster around the church (and) are built in the traditional soft orange/red bricks and plain clay tiles."
+Ruscombe Conservation Area leaflet, 1994.
+See also extract from the Twyford and Ruscombe Local History Society Journals below.

-Criteria applicable: A, R, AV, HA, LS & SCV.
+Criteria applicable and evidenced above: A, R, AV, EV, HA, AI, LS & SCV.